elenderg/PAL-1000/instruções de compilação.md

 `If the term's type's length is not 4, abort with "You've got the wrong kind of variable here._" and the rider.`

-`If the rider's token is not "_to", abort with "I was expecting the word 'to', but found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not "to", abort with "I was expecting the word 'to', but found '" then the rider's token then "'._" and the rider; exit.`

 `Move the rider (compiler rules).`

-`If the rider's token is not "_routine", abort with "I was expecting the word 'routine' but found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not "routine", abort with "I was expecting the word 'routine' but found '" then the rider's token then "'._" and the rider; exit.`

 `Move the rider (compiler rules).`